jhgarner/Xest-Window-Manager/xest-site/userguide.md

 new child for that Many Tiler and will place the Input Controller inside of it.
 If the Many Tiler has the full modifier set, this could be seen as creating a new workspace.

-### MoveToFront
+### MoveToLoc (n: Nat)

-If a Many Tiler is the direct child of the Input Controller, this will move whatever the currently focused child is to the "front" of the Tiler.
-What the front means depends on the style and modifiers of the Tiler.
+If a Many Tiler is the direct child of the Input Controller, this will move whatever the currently focused child is to the n'th index of the Tiler.
+N here is 1 indexed to better match a user's keyboard.

 ### ChangeToHorizontal